SMIC-ComputerClub/grade-after-exams/README.md

 - Warning: you might get RICKROLLED if you press the wrong thing
 - I warned you
 - Seriously, I warned you

+- Don't ask me questions, there are no bugs and even a potato can run it.
+If you don't use a computer from the 1500s you should have no problems